dirkohme/Clock/README.md

   - returns *true* on success

 - MyClock.SetAlarm(hour, min)
-  - sets a new alarm time, alarm state (enabled/disabled) will not be changed
+  - sets a new alarm time and enable alarm
   - returns *true* on success

 - MyClock.SetAlarm(string)
-  - sets a new alarm time given as string 'HH:MM'
+  - sets a new alarm time given as string 'HH:MM' and enable alarm
   - returns *true* on success

 - MyClock.SetAlarmRelative(dHour, dMin)